oapicf/pinterest-sdk/clients/typescript-axios/generated/docs/KeywordsApi.md

-let adAccountId: string; //Unique identifier of an ad account. (default to undefined) let campaignId: string; //Campaign Id to use to filter the results. (optional) (default to undefined) let adGroupId: string; //Ad group Id. (optional) (default to undefined) let matchTypes: Array<MatchType>; //Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a> (optional) (default to undefined) let pageSize: number; //Maximum number of items to include in a single page of the response.
+let adAccountId: string; //Unique identifier of an ad account. (default to undefined) let campaignId: string; //Campaign Id to use to filter the results. (optional) (default to undefined) let adGroupId: string; //Ad group Id. (optional) (default to undefined) let adGroupIds: Array<string>; //List of Ad group Ids to retrieve keywords from.
+This feature is currently in BETA and is not available to all users. (optional) (default to undefined) let matchTypes: Array<MatchType>; //Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a> (optional) (default to undefined) let pageSize: number; //Maximum number of items to include in a single page of the response.
+Default maximum of 250.
 See documentation on <a href=\'/docs/reference/pagination/\'>Pagination</a> for more information. (optional) (default to 25) let bookmark: string; //Cursor used to fetch the next page of items (optional) (default to undefined)

 const { status, data } = await apiInstance.keywordsGet(
     adAccountId,
     campaignId,
     adGroupId,
+    adGroupIds,
     matchTypes,
     pageSize,
     bookmark